MaoZiming/papers/Topics/5-security/54-secure-enclave.md

   * Data-in-motion: data being transferred (e.g. over internet)
   * Data-in-use: data being actively used or processed
 * _Current state_: most systems protect data-at-rest and data-in-motion with encryption technologies like SSL/TLS
-* _Problem_: data-in-use is vulnerable, you must trust the application and the platfomrm it runs on
+* _Problem_: data-in-use is vulnerable, you must trust the application and the platform it runs on
     *  access control: suspectible for human error, does not protect against info leakage
     *  homomorphic encryption (HE): allow compute on encrypted data, but too slow